HigherOrderCO/Bend/GUIDE.md

 nums = 10
 ```

-That's was not hard, was it?
-Now, what is the most interesting about folds is
+Now, this may look limiting, but it actually isn't.
+Folds are known for being
-that they're universal: *any computation that can be implemented with a loop,
+universal: *any algorithm that can be implemented with a loop, can be
-can be implemented with a fold*.
-For every datatype.
-So, we can do much more
+implemented with a fold*.
+So, we can do much more than just compute an
-than just returning an "aggregated number".
-Suppose we wanted, for example, to
+"aggregated value".
+Suppose we wanted, for example, to transform every element
-transform every element into a tuple of `(index,value)`.
-We could do it like:
+into a tuple of `(index,value)`, returning a new tree.
+Here's how to do it:

 ```python
 type Tree: